Frequently asked questions

 Because the therapeutic process is different for every individual, the number of sessions you need will depend upon your own unique circumstances.
 Some people see changes in a small number of sessions, while others may take longer.
 The length of individual therapy depends on your needs, resources, motivation, and goals for therapy.
 Therapy can have ups and downs, and some sessions can feel more useful than others.
 The important thing is to feel like overall, you are moving in the right direction.

-Our fees differ slightly depending on the psychologist and the time of the appointment but we aim to make our services affordable.
+Our fees differ slightly depending on the psychologist and the time of the appointment.
 Please contact reception on (03) 9810 3140 to find out more about our fees.
-Medicare or Private Health Insurance rebates can apply.